hellloxiaotian/hellloxiaotian.github.io/index.md

 CCF  Member/IEEE  Member/ CAAI Member/SAAI Member

+Associate editor for the International Journal of Image and Graphics

 Associate editor for the Journal of Electrical and Elctronic Engineering

+ The 5rd Conference on Artificial Intelligence Technology (ACAIT 2021) PC

 The 19th IEEE International Conference on Dependable, Autonomic and  Secure Computing (IEEE DASC 2021) Program committee member